Arsen Marjan

-Arsen Marjan (Арсен Марјан; born 20 October 1975) is a Serbian former professional footballer who played as a defender.
+Arsen Marjan (Арсен Марјан; born 20 October 1975) is a Serbian retired footballer who played as a defender.

 Career

 After starting out at his hometown club Dinara, Marjan joined Belgrade-based club Milicionar.
 He subsequently played with Zvezdara and helped them win promotion to the First League of FR Yugoslavia in the 2000–01 season, before moving abroad to Cyprus in 2002.
 After one season abroad, Marjan returned to Serbia and Montenegro, spending the next three years playing for Železnik, Beograd, Radnički Beograd, and Zeta.
 He moved abroad for the second time in early 2006, joining Greek club Panserraikos.
 While in Greece, Marjan also played for Ilisiakos, Fostiras, and Anagennisi Karditsa.